 They come in many shapes and sizes, but most use bricks, or energy cells to store heat.
 With improvements to legislation, specifically LOT20.
 A major advantage is that they now allow people to control how much heat is released and when the heat is released from the heater.

-Free standing storage heater
+Free standing or secure

 What the bricks are made of

 The bricks are usually made of clay; however, many different materials can be used.
-Materials known to be used vary from water containers, ceramic materials (grog) or more specialist materials such as feolite or magnetite.
+Materials known to be used vary from water containers, ceramic bricks (grog) or more specialist materials such as feolite or magnetite.
 All the materials are extremely well suited for storing and retaining heat.

 Alternatives to modern storage heaters